ipfs/ipfs-docs/docs/project/repository-guide.md

 :::

-- [Kubo](https://github.com/ipfs/kubo): The reference implementation written in Go.
+- [Kubo for Go](https://github.com/ipfs/kubo): The reference implementation written in Go.
-- [js-ipfs](https://github.com/ipfs/js-ipfs): The JavaScript implementation of IPFS.
+- [js-ipfs for JavaScript](https://github.com/ipfs/js-ipfs): The JavaScript implementation of IPFS.
+- [Iroh for Rust](https://github.com/n0-computer/iroh): The Rust implementation of IPFS.
-- [rust-ipfs](https://github.com/rs-ipfs/rust-ipfs): Alpha implementation in Rust.
+- [Helia for JavaScript](https://github.com/ipfs/helia): Pre-alpha, lean, modular implementation of IPFS in JavaScript.
 - [Other implementations](https://github.com/ipfs/ipfs#protocol-implementations): Up-to-date links to all other protocol implementations.

 ### Client implementations